Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to create an automated web traffic machine using WordPress.

 - Save time creating web content and social media,

-- Determine which channels you should invest more of your budget, time, and your efforts on,
+- Determine which marketing channels you should focus more of your efforts, budget, and your time on,

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly recommend avoiding black hat methods, solutions, sites, and anything that violates the terms of service and policies of companies like Facebook, YouTube, Google, etc..
+In fact, we recommend avoiding black hat websites, methods, tools, and anything that violates the terms of service and policies of sites like Facebook, Twitter, Google, etc..

-What we are focusing in this series of articles is to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites that your target audience frequents.
+The focus of this series of articles is to show you how to be smart with your limited resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most business owners lack the time, human resources and financial means to engage in the kind of content marketing that many experts are prescribing.
-What you want to do, then, is work smart within your limited budget, resources, and time.
+We’ve just seen in the previous section how many small business owners lack the time, human resources and budget to engage in the kind of content marketing that many experts prescribe.
+What you want to do, then, is to be strategic and work smart within your limitations.

-So, instead of posting content to each different channel, which can be extremely time-consuming …
+So, instead of posting content to services individually, which is extremely time-consuming …

-(Posting content to services individually can be extremely time-consuming!)
+(Posting content to different marketing channels one by one can be extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)